Applying for a Disabled Parking Permit in Boston Online

 What is the Medical Certification Section of the Application?

 The medical certification section is a crucial part of the application for a disability parking tag.
 It must be completed by a licensed healthcare professional who can certify the nature and extent of the applicant's mobility impairment.
-This section validates the need for a disability parking permit.
+This section validates the need for a disability permit.

 Who Can Prescribe Disabled Permits in Boston?

-In Boston, licensed healthcare professionals such as physicians, nurse practitioners, and chiropractors are authorized to prescribe disabled permits.
+Licensed healthcare professionals such as physicians, nurse practitioners, and chiropractors are authorized to prescribe disabled permits.
 The professional must be registered and practicing in Massachusetts.

-Different Types of Boston Disability Parking Tags
+Different Types of Boston Disability Tags

-Boston offers several types of disability parking tags, including:
+Several types of disability tags, including:

-• Temporary Tags: For individuals with temporary mobility impairments.
+- Temporary Tags: For individuals with temporary mobility impairments.

-• Permanent Tags: For those with long-term disabilities.
+- Permanent Tags: For those with long-term disabilities.

-• Disabled Veteran Tags: Specifically for veterans with disabilities related to their service.
+- Disabled Veteran Tags: Specifically for veterans with disabilities related to their service.

 Where Can I Get a Tag Near Me in Boston?